Coppice willow for cattle grazing – a way forward in methane reduction

 “We put seven-year-old dairy cross beef steers into the willow, and we put the same into the grass.
 We were loaned two green feed units for measuring methane by AFBI, one in the willow, one on the grass.
 And we had a PhD student from Queens University, Josh Thompson, involved in the project.
 And after seven weeks we rotated the cattle.

 “At the end of the year, we totalled up the numbers.
-We had a 28% reduction of methane per kilo of live weight gain and our willows had no fertiliser on them.
+We had a 27% reduction in methane yield of the cattle on the willow treatment compared to grass.
+Also, our willows had no fertiliser on them.
 We haven’t used Agrecalc on this project yet, but if we were to put it through Agrecalc, the overall footprint reduction would have been far better because we would have had a reduction in nitrous oxide emissions as well as a reduction of methane emissions.

 “This year, 2023, we didn’t have access to the green feed units, but what we decided to do was to do a more long-term trial with a bigger cohort.
 The first time around we did it with 7 animals.
 This time we did it with 20 animals, and for 16 weeks.